binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * \> distribution = > attack surface.
 Where is your data?
 Where are your VM images running from?
 Further distributed on iSCSI targets?
 Where are the targets?
 * Your provider knows little (at best) about your domain, how you operate, or what you have running on their system(s).
 How are they supposed to protect you if they have no knowledge of your domain?

-### Windows
+### Windows {#vps-identify-risks-Windows}

-#### PSExec {#vps-identify-risks-psexec}
+#### PsExec {#vps-identify-risks-psexec}
 ![](images/ThreatTags/average-common-difficult-severe.png)

-PSExec was written by Mark Russinovich as part of the Sysinternals tool suite.
-PSExec the tool allows you to execute programs on remote Windows systems without having to install anything on the server you want to manage or hack.
-Also being a telnet replacement.
+PsExec was written by Mark Russinovich as part of the Sysinternals tool suite.
+PsExec the tool allows you to execute programs on remote Windows systems without having to install anything on the server you want to manage or hack.
+Also being a [Telnet replacement](https://technet.microsoft.com/en-us/sysinternals/bb897553.aspx).
-PSExec requires a few things on the target system:
+PsExec [requires](https://community.rapid7.com/community/metasploit/blog/2013/03/09/psexec-demystified) a few things on the target system:

 1. The Server Message Block (SMB) service must be available and reachable (not blocked by a fire wall for example)
 2. File and Print Sharing must be enabled
 3. Simple File Sharing must be disabled
-4. The Admin$ share (which maps to the Windows directory) must be available and accessible
+4. The Admin$ share (which maps to the Windows directory) must be available and accessible, test it first
-5. The credentials supplied to the PSExec utility must have permissions to access the Admin$ share
+5. The credentials supplied to the PsExec utility must have permissions to access the Admin$ share

-The PSExec executable has a Windows Service image inside which it deploys to the Admin$ share on the target machine.
+There are several [behavioural techniques](https://community.rapid7.com/community/metasploit/blog/2013/03/09/psexec-demystified), or [targets](https://github.com/rapid7/metasploit-framework/blob/master/documentation/modules/exploit/windows/smb/psexec.md#scenarios) as Metasploit calls them for the `psexec` module.
+In this case we use the Native Upload Target, but using a custom compiled payload (`set exe::custom`), you can see this in The Play below.
+What happens here is that our payload is embedded into a Windows Service executable within the PsExec executable, which it then deploys to the Admin$ share on the target machine.
 The DCE/RPC interface is then used over SMB to access the Windows Service Control Manager (SCM) API.
-PSExec then turns on its Windows Service on the target machine.
+PsExec then turns on its Windows Service on the target machine.
 This service then creates a named pipe which can be used to send commands to the system.

-The Metasploit PSExec module (`exploit/windows/smb/psexec`) uses basically the same principle.
+The Metasploit [`psxec` module](https://www.rapid7.com/db/modules/exploit/windows/smb/psexec) (`exploit/windows/smb/psexec`) uses basically the same principle.
+This was the first of the "Pass The Hash" suite of Metasploit modules, [first committed](https://github.com/rapid7/metasploit-framework/commits/master/modules/exploits/windows/smb/psexec.rb?after=Y3Vyc29yOk6%2FV6xQayGnXiF%2FSfDmc6XJLm5lKzEwNA%3D%3D) on 2007-07-03

 {#wdcnz-demo-5}
 ![](images/HandsOnHack.png)